Have you ever wandered off to a quiet spot in your home, got comfortable, opened your laptop, and realized you didn’t have a Wi-Fi signal?

 You will need an AC outlet and hardwired connection to your cable or DSL.
-It may sound complicated, but it’s much easier than most people think.
-There are several manufacturers of flat, very thin coaxial and ethernet cables so your router can reach a central spot.
-Many have adhesive backings so they stick to your walls.
+It may sound not very easy, but it’s much easier than most people think.
+Several manufacturers of flat, very thin coaxial and ethernet cables so your router can reach a central spot.
+Many have adhesive backings, so they stick to your walls.

-It takes a bit of effort and planning, but taking the time to properly position your router will reduce the number of dead spots and dropped signals.
+It takes a bit of effort and planning, but taking the time to position your router correctly will reduce the number of dead spots and dropped signals.

 - Low cost (if any)